Categories

 Company One: the certification that should have forced reconciliation

-Company Five: the warning Bosch treated as a supplier problem
+Company Five: The warning Bosch treated as a supplier problem

 Company Five’s communication in June 2023 was even more striking.
 In connection with onboarding Company Five as a new contract semiconductor manufacturer, Company Five told BST that BST would not be able to provide products containing items manufactured by Company Five to Huawei without appropriate authorization.
-When BST procurement asked why, Company Five cited the relevant rule and referenced the $300 million Seagate penalty for sales to Huawei without authorization.
+When BST procurement asked why, Company Five cited the relevant rule and referenced the $300 million penalty imposed on Seagate for sales to Huawei without authorization.

 That should have triggered a broader question: if Company Five believed its manufacturing process created a restriction, why would Bosch assume that similar risks did not exist with other suppliers or contract manufacturers?